Introduction

 The sintered bronze filters can be reused after the cleansing process.
 The process can cleanse these filters of:

-The filters have the filtration efficiency of around 0.1μm to 250μm, which allows them to filter silicon dioxide, rust, and sediment.
+The filters have a filtration efficiency of around 0.1 μm to 250 μm, allowing them to filter out silicon dioxide, rust, and sediment.
 The approximated efficiency of the sintered bronze filter is around 98%.

 Applications